space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 ### MIDDLEWARE
 - Having a layer between the requests coming in from the client and your Django project can be useful in many situations.
     - https://docs.djangoproject.com/en/3.2/ref/middleware/
-- Sessions are a frequently used middleware that allows users to associate users with some stored data.
+- Sessions are a frequently used middleware that allows developers to associate users with some stored data.
     - https://docs.djangoproject.com/en/3.2/topics/http/sessions/

 ### SECURITY